Darbeloff/automated_hooking/README.md

 - Ensure the `~/catkin_ws/env_loader.sh` file exists on the vision computer.
 This should already exists, unless someone has destroyed it.
 This file must define all environment variables (ROS_MASTER_URI, ROS_IP specifically) and source any ros workspace files.

 ### Notes:
-As usual, all computers in this system must agree about who is the ROS master; make sure that all computers have the same device set as their ROS_MASTER_URI
+- As usual, all computers in this system must agree about who is the ROS master; make sure that all computers have the same device set as their ROS_MASTER_URI, and that all have their own ip set as the ROS_IP environment variable.
+This must also be true in any `env_loader.sh` files.

 ## Running